DirkChristianBecker/simpleunittests/README.md

 ![Project settings](images/TestRunner.png)

-You can dock anywhere in your project.
+You can dock it anywhere in your project like any other editor window.

 # Writing tests
 To implement your own tests derrive from TestSuite and mark each method that is a test with the TestCase-Attribute.